jndiogo/gptbench/README.md

 ## Usage

-To sample form the GPT2 smaller model (124M params):
+To sample from a pretrained GPT2 model (the smaller one with 124M params):

 ```python
 from gptbench import Sample, Train, empty_config